winitzki/scall/tutorial/programming_dhall.md

 For the correct calculation of depth of a value `p : F a Natural`, the value `depthF p` should equal `1` plus the maximum of all values of type `Natural` that are stored in the data structure `p`.
 If no such values are present, `depthF p` returns `0`.

-For non-empty lists (and also for empty lists), the `depthF` function is the same as `sizeF` because the recursion depth is equal to the length of the list.
+For non-empty lists (and also for the standard lists), the `depthF` function is the same as `sizeF` because the recursion depth is equal to the length of the list.

 For binary trees, the corresponding `depthF` is defined by: